MASTERING MINDSET FOR COMPETITIVE ADVANTAGE

 This bitesized insight highlights three helpful things to remember around habits and some useful advice as to how to break bad old habits and create positive new ones.

-We examine habits in depth in our Behaviour Matters module, one of five modules on our Evolve for Change programme.
+We examine habits in depth in our Behaviour Matters module, which is part of our suite of training around Engaging Change.
 Behaviour Matters explores understanding habits, the principles of threat and reward and modelling the way.
-Click here for more information on our Evolve for Change programme or email email@example.com.
+Click here for more information or email email@example.com.